The Duchess and the Dirtwater Fox

-The Duchess and the Dirtwater Fox is a 1976 American Western romantic comedy film starring Goldie Hawn and George Segal, produced, directed and co-written by Melvin Frank.
-It is about an 1880s dance hall girl (Hawn) from San Francisco who steals a satchel of ill-gotten money as part of her plan to change her identity into an English governess and get a job with a wealthy family in Utah.
-She then has to elude the former owners of the money, the Bloodworth Gang, on a cross-country chase.
+The Duchess and the Dirtwater Fox is a 1976 American Western romantic comedy film directed and produced by Melvin Frank from a screenplay by Frank, Barry Sandler, and Jack Rose and a story by Sandler.
+It stars George Segal and Goldie Hawn as the title characters.
+It follows a female hustler who becomes repeatedly mixed up with a suave con man and card sharp through a series of misadventures before falling in love with him.

+The film was theatrically released in the United States on March 24, 1976, by 20th Century-Fox.
+It received lukewarm reviews from critics and performed poorly at the box office.
+For her performance, Hawn was nominated for the Golden Globe Award for Best Actress in a Motion Picture – Comedy or Musical.

 Plot

 In 1882 San Francisco, popular dance hall girl Amanda Quaid learns that Mormon millionaire Josiah Widdicombe is seeking a well-bred governess for his children.
 Looking for an easier life, Amanda needs $65 to buy clothes for the interview.
 She accepts an invitation from gambler Charlie "Dirtwater Fox" Malloy to join him in his hotel room, where she discovers he is carrying a satchel full of stolen money that he acquired by double-crossing the Bloodworth gang in a bank robbery.
 Drugging Charlie and stealing the satchel, she buys a new outfit and successfully interviews with Widdicombe as the "Duchess of Swansbury."

 When Charlie finds the money gone, he heads east on his horse Blackjack and catches up to the stagecoach carrying Amanda to Salt Lake City, Utah.
 Charlie recognizes Amanda and makes her agree to give him a portion of her salary in exchange for keeping her real identity a secret.
 On their trip, they encounter snakes, rapids, horseback pursuits through towns, a Jewish wedding, and the Bloodworth gang who capture them and take back the money.
 The pair are tied down with stakes and left to die, but manage to escape when Amanda uses a pair of lorgnette spectacles to burn through the ropes.

 The couple almost make it to Salt Lake City, but Charlie is not willing to give up the money and hatches a plan to get it back from the Bloodworth gang.
 He sets booby traps at the gang's ranch and starts a fire in the barn, retrieving the loot in the process.
 In the ensuing chase and gunfight, the gang members are killed but Charlie is wounded.
 Charlie believes he is dying, but Amanda calls him lazy, grabs the satchel and walks toward Salt Lake City; Charlie and Blackjack get to their feet and follow.